absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 ## Compile source code

 The application, as well as the framework, was built with the latest ES6+ features.
-In order to properly work on older environment, without experimental flags or unstable implementation, they rely on Babel transpiler, which baiscally converts EcmaScript Modules (ESM) to CommonJS, the default Node.js modular system.
+In order to properly work on older environment, without experimental flags or unstable implementation, they rely on Babel transpiler, which basically converts EcmaScript Modules (ESM) to CommonJS, the default Node.js modular system.
 That being said, you are free to use any JavaScript preprocessor you want, such as TypeScript.
 However, the application comes with vanilla JavaScript only, without any TypeScript definition.

 ### Node Manager

 To compile your code, [Absolunet](https://absolunet.com) as built a [Node Manager](https://github.com/absolunet/node-manager) to facilitate code compilation, outdated dependencies reports, package deployment, API documentation generation and much more.
 By the way, feel free to check the amazing [Absolunet public packages](https://github.com/absolunet)!